 Technology in the 50s and 60s

 Whenever I remember my life in Wisconsin in the late 1950s and early 1960s, I can't help but get very nostalgic.
 These were my formative years where I spent a lot of time in junior and senior high school.
 Life was much different back then than it is today.
 It was a lot simpler and much less technologically advanced.
 We didn't have computers, i-Pads, iPhones, or video games.
 Just the same, I remember being very happy with what we had.
-In this hub, I will share with you what I recall being specifically different from what we have today.
+In this article, I will share with you what I recall being specifically different from what we have today.